Bluebook: State

 California used to require use of the California Style Manual.
 In 2008, the California Supreme Court issued a rule giving an option of using either the California Style Manual or The Bluebook.
 The two styles are significantly different in citing cases, in use of ibid. or id. (for idem), and in citing books and journals.
 Michigan uses a separate official citation system issued as an administrative order of the Michigan Supreme Court.
 The primary difference is that the Michigan system "omits all periods in citations, uses italics somewhat differently, and does not use 'small caps.'"
-As noted, Texas merely supplements The Bluebook with items that are unique to Texas courts, such as citing cases when Texas was an independent republic, petition and writ history, Attorney General Opinions, and similar issues.
+As noted above, Texas merely supplements The Bluebook with items that are unique to Texas courts, such as citing cases when Texas was an independent republic, petition and writ history, and Attorney General Opinions.

 Reception

 Criticism of Bluebooks prolixity

 At over 500 pages for the 19th edition, The Bluebook is significantly more complicated than the citation systems used by most other fields.
 Legal scholars have called for its replacement with a simpler system.
 The University of Chicago uses the simplified "Maroonbook", and even simpler systems are in use by other parties.

-Judge Richard Posner is "one of the founding fathers of Bluebook abolitionism, having advocated it for almost twenty-five years, ever since his 1986 University of Chicago Law Review article on the subject."
-In a 2011 Yale Law Journal article, he wrote:

-The Bluebook: A Uniform System of Citation exemplifies hypertrophy in the anthropological sense.
-It is a monstrous growth, remote from the functional need for legal citation forms, that serves obscure needs of the legal culture and its student subculture.